By Cynthia Blair

 For example, Teremoana Tours on Bora Bora offers an all-day outing that begins with a stingray feeding, with the guide summoning the large, graceful fish that are used to interacting with people.
 They swim among their delighted guests, gliding against their legs and swooping in close enough to touch.

-A relaxing picnic on a motu secluded island follows.
-Guests can stroll on the beach or snorkel on their own while the guides prepare a Polynesian feast.
+A relaxing picnic on a motu follows.
+Guests can stroll on the beach of the secluded island or snorkel on their own while the guides prepare a Polynesian feast.